RENEE MONTAGNE, Host:

 Robert Litan, a financial expert at the Kauffman Foundation, says derivatives reduce costs and provide protection for a wide range of businesses.

-Mr. ROBERT LITAN (Kauffman Foundation): They allow a lot more commerce to take place than would otherwise exist.
+ROBERT LITAN: They allow a lot more commerce to take place than would otherwise exist.
 And so they're sort of one of these invisible ingredients that we take for granted and sometimes exaggerate the dangers of.
 But we need derivatives, but we also need rules to make them safe.

 YDSTIE: Martin Mayer, a guest scholar at the Brookings Institution, agrees, but warns that banks can also abuse their role as derivatives traders.

-Mr. MARTIN MAYER (Brookings Institution): There's nothing intrinsically evil about banks doing this sort of work.
+MARTIN MAYER: There's nothing intrinsically evil about banks doing this sort of work.
 What is intrinsically evil is for them to be saying to people, you are my client, I have your interests at heart, I am going to organize this in your benefit, and then designing instruments through which your customers are screwed.

 YDSTIE: That's essentially what Goldman Sachs has been accused of doing.